 Pursuant to the organizational documents of each Fund, each Board is divided into three classes, Class I, Class II and Class III, to be elected by the holders of the outstanding Common Shares and any outstanding Preferred Shares, voting together as a single class, to serve until the third succeeding annual meeting subsequent to their election or thereafter, in each case until their successors have been duly elected and qualified.
-For Arizona Quality, California AMT-Free, California Quality and Massachusetts Quality, under normal circumstances, holders of Preferred Shares are entitled to elect two (2) Board Members.
+For AMT-Free Credit Income, AMT-Free Quality, Dynamic Municipal, Credit Income, Municipal High Income, New York AMT-Free, New York Quality Income and Quality Income, each a Massachusetts Fund with Preferred Shares outstanding, holders of Preferred Shares are entitled to elect two (2) Board Members.
 The Board Members elected by holders of Preferred Shares will be elected to serve until the next annual meeting or until their successors have been duly elected and qualified.